yindaheng98/wchain/README.md

 * `meta`: A object.
 It contains all the input for the middleware except the stream input.
 It will been input by the user when the wchain running.
 * `stream`: A stream.
 It is the stream input for the middleware.
 It will been input by previous middleware when the wchain running.
 * `next`: A function with 1 input.
 When you finished constructing your middleware, you **must** call this function.
 The input of this function is the stream you want to input to next middleware.
 * `end`: A function with no input.
 In most cases, `next(stream)` have been called in a middleware does not mean the process in the middleware was finished —— because the stream is asynchronous.
 You **must** call this function when the stream process is ended or wchain will not exit.
+Besides, if you are using event emitter, it is recommanded that when to call `end()` should be determine **before** call `next(stream)`

 Here are some example of defining a wchain middleware.